centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 ### Step 7: Configure your Identity Provider (IdP)

-Configure your IdP to add the Centreon application to use the OpenID Connect protocol to authenticate your users, And to authorize the following `redirect URI` to forward your connected users to Centreon:
+Configure your IdP to add the Centreon application to use the OpenID Connect protocol to authenticate your users, and to authorize the following `redirect URI` to forward your connected users to Centreon:

 ```shell
 {protocol}://{server}:{port}/centreon/authentication/providers/configurations/openid